 We are reducing our dependence on our current proprietary products by introducing new products and systems and acquiring product lines.
 We are expanding our custom products business through increased sales to medical product manufacturers and independent distributors.
 Under one of our Hospira Agreements, we manufacture custom I.V. systems for sale by Hospira and jointly promote the products under the name SetSourceTM.
-In 2004, we made our initial investment in a company developing a new medical device.
+In 2004, we made our initial investment in a company developing a new medical device and now own 94% of that company.
 Sales depend on the success of efforts to develop and market the device, and there can be no certainty that those efforts will succeed.
 In 2005, we acquired Hospira's Salt Lake City manufacturing facility and entered into the MCDA to produce Hospira's invasive monitoring, angiography products and certain other products they had manufactured at that facility.
 We also contract with group purchasing organizations and independent dealer networks for inclusion of our non-critical care CLAVE and custom products in the product offerings of those entities.
-Custom I.V. and custom critical care products accounted for approximately \$15.3 million or 31% of total revenue in the first quarter of 2007, including sales under the Hospira SetSource program of approximately \$4.6 million and custom critical care products of approximately \$3.4 million.
+Custom I.V. and custom critical care products accounted for approximately \$30.1 million or 31% of total revenue in approximately \$8.9 million.
 We expect continued increases in sales of custom products.
 There is no assurance that we will be successful in finding acquisition opportunities, or in acquiring companies or products or that we will successfully integrate them into our existing business.

 We have an ongoing program to increase systems capabilities, improve manufacturing efficiency, reduce labor costs, reduce time needed to produce an order, and minimize investment in inventory.
 These include the use of automated assembly equipment for new and existing products and use of larger molds and molding machines.
 In 2006, we centralized our proprietary molding in Salt Lake City, expanded our production facility in Mexico and transferred the majority of manual assembly previously done in Salt Lake City to our facility in Mexico.
-A further significant expansion of our facility in Mexico will be completed in the second quarter of 2007.
+A further significant expansion of our facility in Mexico will be completed early in the third quarter of 2007.
 We may establish other production facilities outside the U.S.